anonymousresearcher2020/ConSumSlice/README.md

 Where, the base folder storing the ConSumSlice subjects is "/Documents/Projects/defects4j/bug_repos/".
 "ConSumSlice" is the name of the benchmark to run.
-Bug_id is 6 and the failing test is "com.intuit.wasabi.export.rest.impl.DefaultRestEndPointTest::testGetRestEndPointURI"
+Bug_id is 6 and the failing test is "com.intuit.wasabi.export.rest.impl.DefaultRestEndPointTest::testGetRestEndPointURI".

 The failing test (test_class::test_method) is stored in the "failing_tests" file in the buggy version of each subject.